There are many types of grief that people, and children, deal with over the holiday season.

-On the one hand, they might be pleased that things are better than they have ever been.
+On the one hand, they might be pleased that things are better than ever.

 They are warm, safe, well-fed, and have presents for what might be the first time.

-That, by itself, brings up the grief—and the guilt and anger.
+That, by itself, brings up the grief, guilt, and anger.

 Why don’t their parents love them enough to take care of them?